roman-milk/roman-milk.github.io/puppy-girl-the-stray.md

  The next day he was distracted.
 He was unable to get much writing done, so he took his puppy down to the beach, and played fetch in the waves until she was tired.
 He fed her lunch, after putting a new band-aid on her foot, and when she slept in her corner, he gave the writing another shot.

  He didn't need to.
 The previous week he'd completed a month's worth of writing.
 He was not only caught up, but weeks ahead.
 Still, it was his routine, and he stuck to it.
 He did manage to get a little done, about as much as he'd been doing before his pet's arrival.
 That thought disturbed him.
-Report_Story #7